John Taylor (bass guitarist)

-Nigel John Taylor (born 20 June 1960) is a British musician who is best known as the bass guitarist for new wave band Duran Duran, of which he was a founding member.
+Nigel John Taylor (born 20 June 1960) is a British musician who is best known as the bass guitarist for the new wave band Duran Duran, of which he is a founding member.
 Duran Duran was one of the most popular bands in the world during the 1980s due in part to their music videos which played in heavy rotation in the early days of MTV.
-Taylor played with Duran Duran from its founding in 1978 until 1997, when he left to pursue a solo recording and film career.
+Taylor played with Duran Duran from 1978 until 1997 when he left to pursue a solo music and film career.
 He recorded a dozen solo releases (albums, EPs, and video projects) through his private record label B5 Records over the next four years, had a lead role in the movie Sugar Town, and made appearances in a half dozen other film projects.
 He rejoined Duran Duran for a reunion of the original five members in 2001 and has remained with the group since.

 Taylor was also a member of two supergroups: the Power Station and Neurotic Outsiders.